JUREMY PRIVACY POLICY

 Article 6(1)(b) GDPR: “processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract”

-Where Juremy has a contract in place, Juremy will rely on the contractual legal basis to process the personal data of the parties to the contract.
+Where Juremy has a contract in place, like the General Terms regulating the use of the Website and the Services or an individual contract, Juremy will rely on the contractual legal basis to process the personal data of the parties to the contract.

 Purpose: Juremy processes personal data for the preparation, administration and performance of a contract concluded with you as the data subject.